Clan Maclean: Origins of the Clan

-Gillean of the Battleaxe
+Early Clan Chiefs

 The founder of the clan was a Scottish warlord named Gillean of the Battle Axe (1210–1263).
 There are stories of Gillean being descended from the FitzGerald dynasty.
 He was a judex (judge) and councillor to King David I of Scots.
 Gillean fought at the Battle of Largs in 1263 during the Scottish–Norwegian War, in which the Scottish were victorious.

 Gillean's son Malise mac Gilleain (from the Gaelic Maoliosa 'Servant of Jesus') was thought by some to have taken the name Gillemor in 1263 and is also said to have led his followers at the Battle of Largs in 1263.
 He wrote his name as "Gillemor Mcilyn, County of Perth" (indicating 'Gillemor Son of [Gil]lean') on the third Ragman Rolls of 1296, swearing fealty to Edward I of England.

+Gillean's grandson, Malcom, was the third chief.
+He fought at the Battle of Bannockburn in 1314 in the Wars of Scottish Independence.
+He commanded troops alongside Robert Bruce and over a dozen other Scottish clans to victory over the English.
+He died during the reign of King David Bruce and had three sons: John (Iain), Donald, and Neil.

-Gillean's great-great-grandson was Iain Dhu Maclean who settled on the Isle of Mull.
+Iain Dhu Maclean, son of Malcom, was the fourth chief.
+He settled on the Isle of Mull.
 One of his sons was Lachainn Lubanach (Lachlan) who was the progenitor of the Macleans of Duart and the other son was Eachainn Reafanach (Hector) who was the progenitor of the Clan Maclaine of Lochbuie.
 The Macleans of Duart married into the family of John of Islay, Lord of the Isles (chief of Clan Donald).
 By the end of the 15th century, the Macleans owned the isles of Mull, Tiree, Islay, and Jura, as well as the mainland provinces of Knapdale and Morvern in Argyll, and Lochaber in what was later Inverness-shire.